publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXIX/pt2/spta/m__us_usc_t42_s300aa–12.md

 [Section 322(c) of Pub.
 L. 99–660][/us/pl/99/660/s322/c], as added by [Pub.
 L. 101–502, § 5(g)(2)][/us/pl/101/502/s5/g/2], Nov.
 3, 1990, [104 Stat.
 1288][/us/stat/104/1288], and amended by [Pub.
 L. 102–572, title IX, § 902(b)(1)][/us/pl/102/572/s902/b/1], Oct.
 29, 1992, [106 Stat.
 4516][/us/stat/106/4516], provided that:

-> “If the review authorized by section 2112(f) \[subsec. (f) of this section\] is held invalid because the judgment of the United States Court of Federal Claims being reviewed did not arise from a case or controversy under Article III of the Constitution, such judgment shall be reviewed by a 3-judge panel of the United States Court of Federal Claims.
+> “If the review authorized by section 2112(f) \[[42 U.S.C.
+300aa–12(f)][/us/usc/t42/s300aa–12/f]\] is held invalid because the judgment of the United States Court of Federal Claims being reviewed did not arise from a case or controversy under Article III of the Constitution, such judgment shall be reviewed by a 3-judge panel of the United States Court of Federal Claims.
 Such panel shall not include the judge who participated in such judgment.”

     \[Enactment of [section 322(c) of Pub.
 L. 99–660][/us/pl/99/660/s322/c] by [section 5(g)(2) of Pub.
 L. 101–502][/us/pl/101/502/s5/g/2], set out above, effective Nov.
 14, 1986, see [section 5(h) of Pub.
 L. 101–502][/us/pl/101/502/s5/h], set out as an Effective Date of 1990 Amendment note under [section 300aa–11 of this title][/us/usc/t42/s300aa–11].\]